BDI-pathogens/EpiLine/README.md

 Early in outbreaks these delays can frequently be large due to lack of awareness of the symptoms, however, with increased awareness due to public health information the delays will decrease in time.
 Even if these delays are constant with time, when estimating their distribution it is necessary to consider both censoring effects and the underlying dynamics of the infection to avoid biases.
 Conversely, when estimating the dynamics of then infection (e.g. r(t) or R(t)) from reported cases, it is necessary to know these distributions.
-Therefore, if both infection dynamics and reporting delays are varying at the same time, the best way to account for the biases is to simulataneosly estimate both.
+Therefore, if both infection dynamics and reporting delays are varying at the same time, the best way to account for the biases is to simultaneously estimate both.

-### Model Decrtiption
+### Model Description
 The aim of the model is to understand the interaction between the symptom-report time distribution and the underlying dynamics of the infection rate, therefore we use a very simple model for the number of people developing the symptoms each day.
 We model the daily growth rate $r(t)$ with a Gaussian process, so the daily number of people of developing symptoms $S(t)$ is given by